ReactiveX/RxSwift/Documentation/GettingStarted.md

     .disposed(by: disposeBag)
 ```

-so please try not to do this.
+So please try not to do this.

 ## Playgrounds